Loans for Bad Credit

 To take out a secured credit card you will need to make a deposit payment.
 This is to protect the credit card company if you default on your payments.
 It is important to remember that the deposit payment cannot be used in lieu of a monthly payment, and you will still have to maintain regular monthly payments at the required amount.

-• Positives: the same as for high-interest, low-limit credit cards.
-You can rebuild your credit rating with a real credit card that offers classic credit-card convenience.
+- Positives: the same as for high-interest, low-limit credit cards.
+Bad credit history can also be dispelled as you can rebuild your credit rating with a real credit card that offers classic credit-card convenience.

 Credit cards with guarantor

 Some companies may ask for a guarantor when you apply for a credit card if you have a poor credit rating or no credit rating, for example, if you haven't previously applied for credit.
-The guarantor will usually be someone who has a good credit rating.
+The guarantor will usually be someone who has an above average credit rating.
 However, two important factors to consider are:

 Department store credit cards